CajetanRodrigues/intelligent-path-planner-gcp/README.md

 pip install requirements.txt
 ```

 >2.
-Add your Google API key in the URL string
+Add your Google API key in the 'secret' variable defined.
+    As we had security seriously, I have stored the api key securely in the aws secrets manager.
+    I retrieve it from there.
+For your  case, just replace the get_secret() function with your
+    actual key for testing

 If you dont have it, go ahead to GCP and create one.
 Add the Directions API to the list of services for your created credential